 I moved to St Buryan in 2010 and Cassandra introduced me to some of the local residents that frequent the St Buryan Inn.
-She often referred to the pub as “her office” due to conversing with the community who may require her services.
-The other residents who do not frequent the pub I met at events and occasional church services conducted by our lovely Reverend Canon Vanda Perret.
-Cassandra and I often visit the Rectory for a cup of tea and a ‘catch up’ with Vanda and Bob.
+She often referred to the pub as “her office” conversing with members of the community who may require her services.
+The other residents who do not frequent the Inn attend events and occasional church services conducted by our lovely Reverend Canon Vanda Perret.
+Cassandra and I often visit the Rectory for tea and a mutual update on local matters with Vanda and Bob.

-The following video footage is an example of one of many evenings we spend in the St Buryan Inn listening to the St Buryan Male Voice Choir or the Cape Cornwall Singers.
-Many of the adults there Cassandra remembers as small children who now have children and grandchildren of their own.
-It is heartwarming to see many of the residents enjoying themselves.
+The following video footage is an example of evenings we spend in the St Buryan Inn, listening to the St Buryan Male Voice Choir or the Cape Cornwall Singers.
+Cassandra remembers many of the adults when they were small children and now they have children and grandchildren of their own.
+It is heart-warming to see the residents enjoying themselves.